 - Begin with a noun not an adjective or adverb, for example Tax versus Income Tax.

-- Use general words not specific such as Auto instead of Van.
+- Use general words like Auto and not too specific like Van.

-- Use words that don’t need to be updated such as Banking instead of ABC Bank.
+- Use words that don’t need to be updated such as Banking instead of the name of the bank, such as ABC Bank.

 - Use words that will easily come to anyone’s mind, not just yours such as Pets instead of Fido.

-Once your titles have been finalized for your categories, create the tab inserts for the hanging file folders.
+Once you have finalized the titles for your categories, create the tab inserts for the hanging file folders.
 Then create the labels for the interior file folders.

-Place your “reference” papers in the hanging file folders according to title and also place your papers the interior file folders where you have setup subcategories.
-Keep each alphabetical order.
+Place your “reference” papers in the hanging file folders according to title while also placing your papers the interior file folders where you have created subcategories.
+Keep each in alphabetical order.

 Place your “work” file folders in a desktop file box.
-A desktop file box is mobile allowing you to move it from a shelf to a desk or table making it convenient to work on papers.
-An attractive box that blends with your decor is ideal.
+A desktop file box is a box made for hanging file folders that is small and mobile allowing you to move it easily from a shelf to a desk or table making it convenient to work on papers.
+An attractive box that blends with your decor is ideal!

 Once a year, ideally after your taxes have been filed, look through each file folder and remove papers that can be recycled, shredded or archived.
 Place all archived items in a large envelope.
-Record the date on the outside of the envelope.
-Store in a bankers box labeled “Archives.”
+Record the year on the outside of the envelope.
+Store the envelope in a bankers box labeled “Archives.”

 If you still feel challenged by getting your papers organized, we can help!
 Our professional organizers have over 20 years of experience in paper management.
 We offer both in-home and off-site file system setup.
-Whichever location you choose, we follow the same steps as listed above but we set aside for you the papers that need to be tossed, shredded, and archived.
-If you choose off-site file system set-up, your papers will be organized in our office and then returned to you in file folders organized in banker boxes allowing you to easily transfer the files to your own file drawers.
+Whichever location you choose, we follow the same steps as listed above but we set aside your papers that we feel need to be tossed, shredded, or archived so you can make the final decision.
+If you choose the off-site file system set-up, your papers will be organized in our office and then returned to you in file folders organized in banker boxes allowing you to easily transfer the files to your own file drawers.

 Interested in our services?
 Please contact us.